 - Creepy Doll: One object that can be possessed is a doll.
 When you possess it, you can make it shriek.

 - Killer Teddy Bear: Another item that can be possessed.
 It stretches itself so hard that it nearly rips itself in half, showing its seams.

 - Mirror Monster: The mirror downstairs can show one as one of its potential spooks.

 - Supernatural Floating Hair: The doll's last unlocked spook makes it shriek while its hair streams out.

 - Video Game Remake: The "Mansion House" mode in Terrortown is a remake of the first game.

 - Villain Protagonist: Downplayed.
 The ghost is trying to scare people into leaving his house, but he isn't actively trying to harm them.

-Haunt the House: Terrortown contains examples of:
+Haunt the House: Terrortown's other modes contain examples of:

 - Creepy Circus Music: Fittingly, the Ghost Train level, which is basically a carnival on wheels, has creepy carnival music.